-In the event of certain voluntary or involuntary acquisition or sale transactions or upon the liquidation, dissolution or winding up of the Company (each, a "Liquidation Event"), the holders of Series Seed shall be entitled to receive out of the proceeds or assets of the Company legally available for distribution to its stockholders (the "Proceeds"), prior and in preference to any distribution of the Proceeds of such Liquidation Event to the holders of common shares by reason of their ownership thereof, an amount per share equal to the greater of (i) the Original Issue Price per share, plus unpaid dividends at a per share rate of 8% per annum on the initial investment amount commencing on the date of issue and ending on the date of the Liquidation Event, or (ii) such amount per share as would have been payable had all shares of Series Seed been converted into common stock of the Company immediately prior to the Liquidation Event (the result referred to as the "Liquidation Preference Amount").
+In the event of certain voluntary or involuntary acquisition or sale transactions or upon the liquidation, dissolution or winding up of the Company (each, a "Liquidation Event"), the holders of Series Seed shall be entitled to receive out of the proceeds or assets of the Company legally available for distribution to its stockholders (the "Proceeds"), prior and in preference to any distribution of the Proceeds of such Liquidation Event to the holders of common shares by reason of their ownership thereof, an amount ("the Liquidation Preference Amount") determined based on the provisions of the Company's COI.
+The COI provides that the Liquidation Preference Amount be calculated upon the occurrence of a Liquidation Event, based on the Company's achievement of a Pre-Clinical Milestone and a Qualified Financing, both as defined in the COI.
+Per the provisions of the COI, if a Liquidation Event occurs before a Pre-Clinical Milestone is achieved, the Liquidation Preference Amount would be equal to two times the Series Seed Original Issue price per share, plus unpaid cumulative dividends.
+If a Liquidation Event occurs after a Pre-Clinical Milestone is achieved, and after a Qualified Financing is completed, then the Liquidation Preference Amount would be equal to one times the Series Seed Original Issue price, plus unpaid cumulative dividends.
+If a Liquidation Event occurs after a Pre-Clinical Milestone is achieved and before a Qualified Financing is completed, the Liquidation Preference Amount would be equal to the greater of (a) such amount per share as such holder would have been entitled to receive after a Qualified Financing or (b) two times the Series Seed Original Issue price, plus unpaid cumulative dividends.

+As of September 30, 2021, and all other historical periods, the Liquidation Preference Amount is equal to two times the Series Seed Original Issue Price per share, plus unpaid cumulative dividends.
 In the event that the Proceeds shall be insufficient to enable the distribution in full of the Liquidation Preference Amount to the holders of the Series Seed for all of the preferred shares held by them, all of the Proceeds shall be distributed among the holders of Series Seed on a pro rata basis.
-Upon completion of the distribution required to the holders of Series Seed, all of the remaining Proceeds available for distribution to stockholders shall be distributed among the holders of common shares pro rata based on the number of common shares held by each such holder.
+Upon completion of the distribution required to the holders of Series Seed, all of the remaining Proceeds available for distribution to stockholders shall be distributed among the holders of common shares and preferred shares, on an as-converted basis, pro rata based on the number of common shares held by each such holder.
+However, if upon the occurrence of a Liquidation Event, the Liquidation Preference Amount the Series Seed stockholders are entitled to receive is two times the Original Issue Price per share, plus unpaid cumulative dividends, after such distribution is made, then the remaining Proceeds available for distribution to stockholders shall be distributed among the holders of common shares, pro rata based on the number of common shares held by each such holder.

-Votina

-On any matter presented to the stockholders' of the Company for their action or consideration at any meeting of stockholders' of the Company (or by written consent of stockholders in lieu of meeting), each holder of outstanding shares of Series Seed will be entitled to cast the number of votes equal to the number of whole shares of common stock into which the shares of Series Seed held by such holder are convertible as of the record date for determining stockholders' entitled to vote on such matter.
-Holders of Series Seed will vote together with the holders of common stock as a single class.
-Holders of Series Seed are entitled to nominate two out of five of the Company's directors.